gallowayevan/workforcehugo/content/blog/ot_training.md

 draft: false
 teaserText: 37% of NC occupational therapists were trained in state.
 What about the rest?
 teaserImage: /images/thumbnails/training_map_counts.jpg
-keywords: 'occupational therapists, training, education'
+keywords: [occupational therapists, training, education]
 aliases:
   - /ot_training
 ---